qinghao1/gta-autobet/README.md

 python -m autobet
 ```

 Start the game (windowed mode is preferred as it has less graphics lag).
 Make sure it is running at an aspect ratio of 16:9.
 Then, enter the casino and start the minigame.
+Make sure you have enough (>= 100k) chips.
 You should be at the following screen:

 ![Minigame Start Screen](images/start_screen.png "Start Screen")